 Overview

-“Sexual abuse refers to any action that pressures or coerces someone to do something sexually they don’t want to do.
-It can also refer to behavior that impacts a person’s ability to control their sexual activity or the circumstances in which sexual activity occurs...
+“Sexual abuse refers to any behavior that pressures or coerces someone to do something sexually that they don’t want to do.
+It can also refer to behavior that impacts a person’s ability to control their sexual activity or the circumstances in which sexual activity takes place. . . .

 Some think that if the victim didn’t resist, that it doesn’t count as abuse.
 That’s not true.
-This myth is hurtful because it makes it more difficult for the victim to speak out and more likely that they will blame themselves.
-Whether they were intoxicated or felt pressured, intimidated or obligated to act a certain way, sexual assault/abuse is never the victim’s fault.”
-To learn more about types of abuse visit loveisrespect.org
+This myth is hurtful makes it difficult for victims to speak out and more likely that they will blame themselves.
+Whether they were intoxicated or felt pressured, intimidated, or obligated to act a certain way, sexual assault or abuse is never the victim’s fault.

-If you have been the victim of rape or sexual assault, it is common to feel shame, depression, anxiety, and fear after the attack.
-It’s important to remember that things will get better.
+If you have been the victim of rape or sexual assault, it's common to feel shame, depression, anxiety, and fear after the attack.
+Remember that things will get better.
 You can learn how to heal and thrive again.

 BYU-Idaho Resources